bloomberg/quant-research/coviz/README.md

 Rebased graph example : Log Cases/1MPop in France, Spain and New York since number of deaths = 1000 You can select :
 * Output Data :
-  * Data to plot (Cases, Deaths or Recovered).
+  * Data to plot (Cases, Deaths, Active or Recovered).
 Cases in our example.
   * Normalization to apply (by population or none).
 Per 1M Pop in our example
   * Type of time series (Total (cumulative number), Diff (daily differences) or % change).
 Total in our example.
   * Scale of the rebased graph (Linear or Log).
 Log in our example.
   * Countries or states.
 France Spain and New York in our example.
 * Threshold Data :
   * Value of the threshold (if equal 0 it will plot data vs calendar days).
 1000 in our example.
-  * Data to apply threshold on (Cases, Deaths or Recovered).
+  * Data to apply threshold on (Cases, Deaths, Active or Recovered).
 Deaths in our example.
   * Normalization to apply (by population or raw values).
 Values in our example.

 ![Rebased graph](screenshots/Rebased_graph_black_theme.PNG)